Surif: Surif Pogrom (2025)

 The Surif pogrom refers to a series of violent attacks perpetrated by Israeli settlers, under the protection of the Israeli military, against the Palestinian town of Surif in the southern West Bank during June and July 2025.
 On 19 June 2025, settlers from a newly established illegal outpost established on pribate Palestinian land opened fire on Palestinian residents attempting to extinguish fires deliberately set in farmland in the al-Qarnat area, murdering 48-year-old Mohammad Ahmad Mahmoud al-Hour and injuring eight others, some critically.
-The On 9 July 2025, another settler raid occurred in the al-Watwat area near the illegal settlement of Bat Ain, during which a 45-year-old Palestinian man was shot in the thigh, others were physically assaulted, and large swathes of agricultural land were set ablaze.
+On 9 July 2025, another settler raid occurred in the al-Watwat area near the illegal settlement of Bat Ain, during which a 45-year-old Palestinian man was shot in the thigh, others were physically assaulted, and large swathes of agricultural land were set ablaze.
 The attacks were part of a broader escalation in settler violence across the West Bank in 2025.
 The Palestinian Authority's Wall and Settlement Resistance Commission reported more than 2,100 settler attacks in the first half of the year, resulting in at least four Palestinian fatalities and widespread destruction of property and farmland.